lsst-dm/dmtn-271/index.rst

 While SQLite can in principle handle concurrent writes from multiple processes, it does not do so efficiently, and it is better to avoid races when appending to the aggregation graph by limiting how the aggregation tool is invoked for a particular run (see :ref:`invoking-aggregation`).
 It may be possible to configure SQLite to support parallel reads from other processes without significantly slowing down the writer process.
 If aggregation is invoked frequently enough, this could provide an efficient way for users or services to get (slightly old) status information about an ongoing run.

-Because SQLite only works on POSIX filesystems, in contexts where the only such available filesystem is temporary storage, the aggregation graph would have to be written to a permanent object-store location periodically to avoid having to start over from the beginning after being interrupted.

 .. _provenance-graphs: